UD-Math-Data-Science-1/notes/_sources/statistics/correlation.md

 The value of about $0.87$ suggests that knowing one of the values would allow us to predict the other one rather well using a best-fit straight line (more on that in a future chapter).

 As usual when dealing with means, however, the Pearson coefficient can be sensitive to outlier values.
-For example, let's correlate two series of length 20 that differ in just one value:
+For example, let's correlate two series that differ in only one element: $0,1,2,\ldots,19$, and the same sequence with the fifth value replaced by $-100$.

 ```{code-cell}
 x = pd.Series(range(20))